 - Promote commercial, mixed-use, and urban residential development within the CentrePort and Eastchase Mixed-Use Growth Centers, ensuring that uses and building heights are compatible with the Airport Overlay District. - Promote a desirable combination of compatible residential, office, retail, and commercial uses in the mixed-use zoning districts of the Oakland Corners Urban Village, Historic Handley Urban Village, and the Trinity Lakes form-based code district. - 3.
 Encourage redevelopment of the Oakland Corners Urban Village consistent with its urban village and neighborhood empowerment zone plans. - 4.
-Reduce the amount of undeveloped multifamily zoning outside of mixeduse growth centers, urban villages, and transit-oriented development (TOD) areas.
-Use urban residential and mixed-use zoning to accommodate walkable multifamily development in these areas. - 5.
+Facilitate redevelopment of the East Lancaster Avenue corridor in accordance with Transit-Oriented Development principles and plans. - Reduce the amount of undeveloped suburban multifamily zoning outside of mixed-use growth centers, urban villages, and transit-oriented development (TOD) areas.
+Use urban residential and mixed-use zoning to accommodate walkable multifamily development in these areas. - 6.
 Expand and enhance the public hike & bike trail system between Downtown Fort Worth and Downtown Dallas.
-Connect neighborhoods to the expanded Trinity Trails system. - 6.
-Encourage the use of floodplains for agricultural or recreational uses, including hike & bike trails. - 7.
-Encourage the protection of mature woodlands and other sensitive natural areas, while incorporating protected woodland areas as amenities in new developments. - 8.
-Promote the restoration of historic homes and buildings. - 9.
-Encourage the reuse of vacant buildings. - 10.
-Encourage demolition of buildings that cannot be economically rehabilitated. - 11.
-Stimulate the redevelopment of the East Lancaster Avenue and Brentwood Stair commercial districts. - 12.
+Connect neighborhoods to the expanded Trinity Trails system. - 7.
+Encourage the use of floodplains for agricultural or recreational uses, including hike & bike trails. - 8.
+Encourage the protection of mature woodlands, riparian corridors, and other sensitive natural areas, while incorporating protected woodland areas as amenities in new developments. - 9.
+Promote the restoration of historic homes and buildings. - 10.
+Encourage the reuse of vacant buildings. - 11.
+Encourage demolition of buildings that cannot be economically rehabilitated. - 12.
+Stimulate the redevelopment of the East Lancaster Avenue and Brentwood Stair commercial districts. - 13.
 Promote industrial development within the Riverbend and CentrePort Industrial Growth Centers.